gradle-fury/gradle-fury/README.md

 Purpose
 -------

-An alternative helper to upload multi-flavored Gradle Android Artifacts to local and remote Maven repositories with pretty POM files using simple property configuration.
+An alternative Gradle helper to publish multi-flavored Android artifacts to local and remote Maven repositories with pretty POM files using simple property configuration.